Management Team Development

 How will you make progress?

-- Management team develops a capacity and interface plan to achieve the organization’s goals
+- The management team develops a capacity and interface plan to achieve the organization’s goals

 - Processes to unite the management team